mbodiai/embodied-agents/README.md

 We believe in the power of collaboration and open-source development.
 This platform is designed to be shared, extended, and improved by the community.
 See the [contributing guide](CONTRIBUTING.md) for more information.

 Feel free to report any issues, ask questions, ask for features, or submit PRs.

-## About Mbodi AI

-Mbodi AI is an open-source robotics and AI platform designed to support end-to-end robotics applications involving artificial intelligence, data handling and augmentation, human-user interaction, and much more!